Accident and Injury Frequently Asked Questions

 Trainees.
 Workers who have completed courses in an approved on-the-job training program through a public school or a non-profit institution and are at least 16 years old may perform some of the work normally prohibited as long as they have also received DOL-approved safety instruction.

 Even if underage workers can legally perform dangerous work, safety standards must be met at all times to reduce the risk of injury.
-If you were under 18 years old when you were hurt on construction site, the New York and New Jersey injury lawyers of Hofmann & Schweitzer can advise you of your rights.
-Simply fill out the quick contact form on this page to get started.
+If you were under 18 years old when you were hurt on construction site you need to speak with an experienced work injury attorney as soon as possible. the New York and New Jersey injury lawyers of Hofmann & Schweitzer can advise you of your rights.
+Contact us online or call us directly at 800.362.9329 to schedule your free consultation.

 How long do I have to file a construction accident case in New York City?